andreformento/algorithm-exercises/README.md

 # Algorithm exercises

 ### Exercises
-- Return letters in array that respect the max distance [go to](src/main/java/com/formento/algorithmexercises/distancecalculator/DistanceCalculator.java)
+- Return repetitive letters in array that respect the max distance [go to](src/main/java/com/formento/algorithmexercises/distancecalculator/DistanceCalculator.java)

 #### How to
 Build with `$ gradle build`